antoni909/React-Demos/README.md

 Each Component is implemented using the following guidelines:

 - [ ] Provide Explicit Types for all Values
-- [ ] State as a function: next state is based off of the previous State
+- [ ] State as a function: next state is based on the previous State
 - [ ] Manage the multiple possible states of variables with an Object (constant)
-- [ ] Component Render logis is as function-free as possible (make references vs inline definitions)
+- [ ] Component Render logic is as function-free as possible (make references vs inline definitions)
 - [ ] Clean conditionals
 - [ ] Use JSX shorthands (i.e. someProp vs someProp={true})
 - [ ] Opt for string props vs string props with curly brackets